nabs-darrel-schreyer/sql-migrations/docs/add-migration.spec.md

 }
 ```

-### Migration Name
+### Migration Naming

-- Should be unique across all migrations for the specified DbContext.
+- The migration name is prefixed with the DbContext name to ensure uniqueness across contexts.
+- Format: `{DbContextName}-{MigrationName}` (e.g., `PrimaryDbContext-InitialCreate`).
 - Should be provided in PascalCase (e.g., `AddCustomerTable`, `InitialCreate`).

 ### Output Directory

-The output directory is determined by the tool and follows the pattern: `Migrations/[DbContextName]Migrations`.
+The output directory is determined by the tool and follows the pattern: `Migrations/{DbContextName}Migrations`.

 For example:
 - `PrimaryDbContext` → `Migrations/PrimaryDbContextMigrations/`